-From time to time the Richmond County Board of Education allows news and publications entities as well as itself to to take, uses and/or produce photographs, videos, movies, recordings, likenesses and/or the voice of students for the internal and external promotional and informational activities of the Richmond County Schools.
-Further, student work and/or photographs are published on the Richmond County School System Internet website, RCBOE publications and on television, radio and media outlets.
+From time to time the Richmond County Board of Education allows news and publications entities as well as itself to take, use and/or produce photographs, videos, movies, recordings, likenesses and/or the voice of students for the internal and external promotional and informational activities of the Richmond County Schools.
+Further, student work and/or photographs are published on the Richmond County School System Internet website, RCBOE publications and on television, radio and media outlets (including billboards and outdoor advertisement).

-To "opt out" means a parent or guardian does NOT CHOOSE to permit the Richmond County School System to publish photographs, videos, movies, recordings, likenesses and/or the voice of his/her child.
+To "opt out" means a parent or guardian CHOOSES NOT to permit the Richmond County School System to publish photographs, videos, movies, recordings, likenesses and/or the voice of his/her child.
 If you wish to opt out, you must sign this form below and return it to the school administration within twenty (20) days of the first day of school.